John Nathan-Turner: Personal life

 A long-term drinker and smoker, Nathan-Turner was in poor health in the last years of his life.
 He contracted an infection and died in hospital on 1 May 2002, aged 54.
 Nathan-Turner lived for many years in London, with a home also in Saltdean, Brighton.

-An out gay man, he was survived by his long-term partner, Gary Downie, who was also a BBC employee (ultimately becoming a production manager with BBC Television).
+Nathan-Turner was an out gay man.
+His long-term partner, Gary Downie, was also a BBC employee (ultimately becoming a production manager with BBC Television).
 They met in 1972, and worked together on All Creatures Great and Small, where Nathan-Turner was production unit manager (Downie was the assistant floor manager at BBC Pebble Mill on the third series), and on Doctor Who.
 Downie, who was born Roderick Pinkus in South Africa in 1940, died on 19 January 2006.
 He spoke of his life with Nathan-Turner in an interview with Doctor Who Magazine.

 Richard Marson's book, JN-T: The Life and Scandalous Times of John Nathan-Turner (2013), alleges inappropriate sexual behaviour on the part of Nathan-Turner and Downie by stating that the two men were preying on male teenage fans during the 1980s, who were under the age of consent for gay men at the time (which was 21 in the UK, compared to 16 for heterosexual relationships).
 He also alleges that Nathan-Turner made unwanted advances towards him.